-A strong PPC ad message is often the difference between visits to your site and a stale Pay-Per-Click campaign.
-The tone and content of your PPC ads are the first thing potential customers are confronted with during their customer journey.
+A strong PPC advertising message is often the difference between visits to your site and a stale PPC marketing campaign.
+The tone and content of your PPC advertising is the first thing potential customers are confronted with during their customer journey.
 Regardless of where they fall into your sales funnel, a PPC ad can either seal the deal or direct them to one of your competitor’s sites instead.

-When your advertising message is so crucial to Pay-Per-Click campaign success, how do you make your ads stand out among millions of other advertisers selling the same services?
-A PPC campaign earning a high number of clicks may appear to be successful, but are your ads converting visitors into buyers?
+When your advertising message is so crucial to PPC marketing campaign success, how do you make your ads stand out among millions of other advertisers selling the same services?
+A PPC marketing campaign earning a high number of clicks may appear to be successful, but are your ads converting visitors into buyers?

 Whether your ad is a customer’s first touch or part of your sales funnel and process, the message for every displayed ad needs to be targeted.

-If your Pay-Per-Click campaign is relatively new, you might not have enough data yet to make ad copy decisions.
-An important best practice for any online advertising strategy, not just PPC, is to use data to make educated decisions.
+If your PPC marketing campaign is relatively new, you might not have enough data yet to make ad copy decisions.
+An important best practice for any online advertising strategy, not just PPC marketing, is to use data to make educated decisions.
 Data should always be the driving force between any major changes.
 Without it, your campaign isn’t supported by anything tangible.

 The average CTR (click-through rate) for a search ad is 1-2%.
 Anything over 2% is considered above average.